 I’ll briefly summarize some of the evidence, and give you resources for further reading.

 What “kind” of Christian was Jane Austen?

 She was a believing, practicing Anglican; Church of England.
 Her father was an Anglican rector (a type of minister), and two of her brothers became Anglican clergymen.
 She was privately baptized by her father at home Dec.
 17, 1775, the day after her birth, with the public ceremony in church on April 5, 1776.

 Presumably, she was confirmed when she was older, following the normal practice of the church.
 She learned the catechism, including the Apostle’s Creed, the Lord’s Prayer, the Ten Commandments, and various questions and answers about the Christian faith.
 When she could recite all that, she and other young people were confirmed by a bishop.

 In baptism, her godparents promised to help her: renounce the devil, the world, and the flesh; believe all the articles of the Christian faith; and keep God’s will and commandments.
 This made her “a member of Christ, the child of God, and an inheritor of the kingdom of heaven.”
 At confirmation, she took those promises as her own.

 - She appears to have been in the regular habit of going to church Sunday mornings and afternoons.
 Even when she was not at home, her letters mention going to church or chapel on Sundays.
 There is some evidence that her family often read daily prayers together, mornings and evenings, as well.

 - In 1794, probably as a preparation for her confirmation in the church, Austen received a copy of William Vickers’ Companion to the Altar.
 This book strongly emphasizes self-examination before taking Communion (the Lord’s Supper, or the Sacrament).
 Austen apparently read the prayers and meditations in it often.
-In her letters she also mentions taking the Sacrament.
+In her letters she also mentions taking the Sacrament, as a serious commitment.

 What religious books did she read?